The Committee pays close attention to prerequisites when reviewing all GIR subjects.

 The subjects in the Science Core that are offered by MIT Departments are specified in Regulation 2.84 of Rules and Regulations of the Faculty.
 Any substantial changes to those subjects, or any new Core subjects, must be proposed by the appropriate department and approved by the Committee on Curricula (CoC) and the Committee on the Undergraduate Program (CUP).
 Any additions or deletions to the list of subjects in Regulation 2.84 must be approved by the CoC, the CUP, and the Faculty.

-Proposals for new HASS GIR subjects and for substantial changes to existing HASS GIR subjects are submitted to the Subcommittee on the HASS Requirement (SHR), which in turn forwards proposals to the CoC for final review.
+Proposals for new HASS GIR subjects and for substantial changes to existing HASS GIR subjects are reviewed and approved by the Subcommittee on the HASS Requirement (SHR), which in turn forwards proposals to the CoC for final review.
 Proposals for communication-intensive HASS subjects (CI-H, CI-HW) are also reviewed and approved by the Subcommittee on the Communication Requirement (SOCR) prior to CoC review.

 3.4 Restricted Electives in Science and Technology (REST) Subjects